PaulaRS/ProcessCount/README.md

 # About ProcessCount

-This repository constains the python script **total_posteriors_Count.py** to calculate the total gene presences, multi, gains, losses, expansions, contractions ocurring per each branch/node in a phylogenetic tree.
+This repository contains the python script **total_posteriors_Count.py** to calculate the total gene presences, multi, gains, losses, expansions, contractions ocurring per each branch/node in a phylogenetic tree.

 Input file is the table resulting from Posteriors analysis made with the software Count: http://www.iro.umontreal.ca/~csuros/gene_content/count.html